ember-learn/guides-source/guides/release/typescript/additional-resources/legacy.md

 In the rest of this guide, we emphasize the happy path of working with Ember in the [Octane Edition][octane].
-However, there are times you’ll need to understand these details:
+However, there are times you'll need to understand these details:

 1. Most existing applications make heavy use of the pre-Octane (“legacy”) Ember programming model, and we support that model—with caveats.
 2. Several parts of Ember Octane (specifically: routes, controllers, services, and class-based helpers) continue to use these concepts under the hood, and our types support that—so understanding them may be important at times.